Okay, Pop Quiz, the last two winners of the Hawkeye Caucasier Republican side.

 Baby parts scandal?

-We uh this is the United States of America.
+This is the United States of America.

 It's not Nazi Germany, the baby parts scandal.

-Anyway, this latest video shows the abortion doctor for planned parenthood in Austin, Texas, who's named Dr. Amna Dermish.
+Anyway, this latest video shows the abortion doctor for Planned Parenthood in Austin, Texas, who's named Dr. Amna Dermish.

 She is describing a partial birth abortion procedure to terminate a living late-term fetus, which she hopes will yield intact fetal heads for brain harvesting.

-In other words, this particular abortion doctor aims and strives For intact fetal heads.
+In other words, this particular abortion doctor aims and strives for intact fetal heads.

-Dr. Dermish, speaking to actors posing as a fetal tissue procurement company said, my aim is usually to get the specimens out pretty intact, especially the 20 weakers.
+Dr. Dermish, speaking to actors posing as a fetal tissue procurement company, said, my aim is usually to get the specimens out pretty intact, especially the 20 weakers.

-They're a lot harder versus the 18 weaker, so at that point I'll switch to breach.
+They're a lot harder versus the 18 weakers.

-In reply to a question about harvesting fetal brain, Dermish said, Well, I haven't been able to do that yet, but exclaims with laughter, this will give me something to strive for.
+In reply to a question about harvesting fetal brain, Dermish said, well, I haven't been able to do that yet, but exclaims with laughter, this will give me something to strive for.

-So here we have a doctor striving for being being able to extract and harvest a full fetal brain to sell it.
+So here we have a doctor striving for being able to extract and harvest a full fetal brain to sell it.

-And it's just standard, normal, everyday operating procedure at Planned Parenthood.
+And it's just standard, normal, everyday operating procedure at planned parenthood.

 Now, Ben Carson has been the most vocal candidate hitting planned parenthood.